Your publishers can schedule extract refreshes when two conditions are met:

-To clarify, if a scheduled refresh for a particular data source fails, the email goes only to the owner of that data source, not to owners of workbooks that connect to that data source.
+If a scheduled refresh for a particular data source fails, the email goes only to the owner of that data source, not to owners of workbooks that connect to that data source.

 Under Embedded Credentials, select both options to let publishers embed credentials and schedule extract refreshes.
 (Automatic refresh schedules require embedded credentials so Tableau Server can directly access data.)

 Note: On a multi-site server, failure notifications are a site setting, and embedded credentials are a server setting.
 To configure embedded credentials on a multi-site server, select Manage All Sites and then Settings.

 In your organization it might be more appropriate to manage embedded credentials and refresh schedules centrally from the server.
 If you do that, you might clear the check boxes in the Embedded Credentials section described in the steps above, so that Tableau Desktop publishers do not see schedule options during publishing.

 Managing schedules centrally enables you to distribute extract refresh and subscription tasks, so you can run them when most people are offline.
 It also enables you to oversee which credentials are embedded in connections.